 *Human Factors: understanding how human beings work and think to inform better design.
-In the context of wearable product design, human factors can be used to enhance the function, safety, and comfort for the user.
+In the context of product design, human factors can be used to enhance the function, safety, and comfort for the user.

 Enhancing Fit with Human Factors